 - Oxygen: You may have an oxygen mask that delivers oxygen to help you breathe better.

-- Ventilator: If you are having trouble breathing properly, you may be intubated (a tube placed in your trachea) and attached to a ventilator, or breathing machine.
+- Ventilator: If you have trouble breathing, you may need intubation (a tube placed in your trachea) and a ventilator, or breathing machine.

 - Surgery: If necessary, a surgeon will operate to remove infected or gangrenous tissue that is causing the TSS.

 If you suspect sepsis, call 9-1-1 or go to a hospital and tell your medical professional, “I AM CONCERNED ABOUT SEPSIS.”

 The information here is also available as a Sepsis Information Guide, which is a downloadable format for easier printing.